-Diversity Targets: InfraRed firmly believe that diversity of thought enables better decision-making as drawing on individuals with different perspectives, experiences and approaches leads to more comprehensive assessment and a broader generation of ideas which ultimately results in more informed decision making.
+InfraRed is pleased with the progress we have been making on improving our workplace diversity over the long term, and we continue to challenge and hold ourselves to account in this respect.
 In May 2023, InfraRed formalised diversity objectives to further advance diversity, equity and inclusion (DE&I) in our workplace.
-While we have a broadly balanced representation of women in our business, at 43% of all staff, our first objective is to grow their representation within our senior team from 24% to one third within five years.
+While we have a broadly balanced representation of women in our business, at 43% of all staff at December 2023, our first objective is to grow their representation within our senior team from 24% to one third within five years.
 We have also committed to ensuring that our workforce reflects the ethnic mix of the societies in which our offices are located.
 Our third objective beyond progressing gender and ethnic diversity is to continue to foster diversity of age, social background, education, religious beliefs, physical ability and sexual orientation within our broader DE&I initiatives.